Table of Contents

 - Artificial urinary sphincter: Only performed in men; the sphincter is being artificially replaced by a sac which is regulated by a pressure pump placed in the scrotum.

 In case of an urge incontinence or overactive bladder (OAB), even a lightly filled bladder results in a desire to urinate.
-An urge incontinence is present in 10 – 15 % of cases of urinary incontinence.
 According to the cause of the urge incontinence, three types are distinguished:

 - Motor urge incontinence

 - Sensory urge incontinence

 The cause of motor urge incontinence is a hyperexcitability of the detrusor urinae muscle resulting in involuntary contraction of the bladder due to triggers like psychovegetative stress such as anxiety or disorders of the central nervous system (brain, spinal tumors, Parkinson’s disease, Alzheimer’s disease, longstanding alcohol abuse), whereas bladder infections, urinary calculi, radiation damage, or other alterations of the bladder induce sensory urge incontinence.
 Since often no cause for the urge incontinence is found, this case is referred to as idiopathic urge incontinence.

 The bladder contractions are visualized with the help of a urodynamic examination, urinary tract infections are tested with urinalysis, and urinary calculi are eliminated from the diagnosis with the help of cystoscopy.